woodnsec/IoT-Forensics/rail-bid.md

 ### Project Scope:

+End goal: Identify potentially high-risk vulnerabilities to these systems so that freight trains can continue to safely serve the nation.

+In this project, take an all-inclusive look into the train's on-board systems, the rail systems themselves and the command and control systems that bring it all together.

 (2-3 paragraphs about what the project work will entail and what outcomes are to be expected.
 This should be a sort of “executive summary” that overviews what the initial plans are for the team)

 ### Qualifications: